Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 Just run the `build_deb.sh` script.
 A deb file will be created, that should be copied on the device.
-Note: Some dependencies are missing, for now I set only dkms and kernel headers.
+Note: Some dependencies might be missing, for now I set only dkms and kernel headers.

 Installing on the device: